Homer Historic District

 After the war, Claiborne Parish slowly began to rebuild and diversify its economy.
 The discovery of oil in nearby areas in the early 20th century brought new opportunities for growth and development.
 Today, Claiborne Parish is known for its natural beauty, with scenic lakes and forests attracting visitors for outdoor recreation.
 It remains a predominantly rural area, with agriculture and oil production being key sectors of the local economy.
 The rich history and natural resources of Claiborne Parish continue to be celebrated and preserved by its residents.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Claiborne Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of Claiborne Parish, Louisiana.

 • 1828 - Claiborne Parish is established from Natchitoches Parish